ersilia-os/eos8c0o/README.md

 - Output: inference probability and predicted class
 - Model type: Binary Classification
 - Training set: 1513 compounds in the data set from MoleculeNet
-- Mode of training: No training was carried out; the model checkpoint fined tuned on BACE dataset have been provided by the authors.
+- Mode of training: No retraining was carried out; the model checkpoint fined tuned on BACE dataset have been provided by the authors.

 ## Source Code